-Operational risks may disrupt our businesses, result in losses or limit our growth.
+Operational risks, including the risk of cyberattacks, may disrupt our businesses, result in losses or limit our growth.

 We rely heavily on our and Blackstone's financial, accounting, communications and other data processing systems.
 Such systems may fail to operate properly or become disabled as a result of tampering or a breach of the network security systems or otherwise.
-In addition, such systems are from time to time subject to cyberattacks.
-Breaches of Blackstone's network security systems could involve attacks that are intended to obtain unauthorized access to our proprietary information or personal identifying information of our stockholders, destroy data or disable, degrade or sabotage our systems, often through the introduction of computer viruses, cyberattacks and other means and could originate from a wide variety of sources, including unknown third parties outside the firm.
+In addition, such systems are from time to time subject to cyberattacks and other cyber security incidents.
+Breaches of Blackstone's network security systems could involve attacks that are intended to obtain unauthorized access to our proprietary information or personal identifying information of our stockholders, destroy data or disable, degrade or sabotage our systems, often through the introduction of computer viruses or other malicious code, network failures, computer and telecommunication failures, infiltration by unauthorized persons and security breaches, usage errors by their respective professionals or service providers, power, communications or other service outages and catastrophic events such as fires, tornadoes, floods, hurricanes and earthquakes.
+If unauthorized parties gain access to such information and technology systems, they may be able to steal, publish, delete or modify private and sensitive information.
 Although Blackstone takes various measures to ensure the integrity of such systems, there can be no assurance that these measures will provide protection.
+Breaches such as those involving covertly introduced malware, impersonation of authorized users and industrial or other espionage may not be identified even with sophisticated prevention and detection systems, potentially resulting in further harmand preventing it from being addressed appropriately.
+The failure of Blackstone's systems and/or of disaster recovery plans for any reason could cause significant interruptions in Blackstone's and/or our operations and result in a failure to maintain the security, confidentiality or privacy of sensitive data, including personal information relating to our investors (and their beneficial owners) and the intellectual property and trade secrets of Blackstone.
 If such systems are compromised, do not operate properly or are disabled, we could suffer financial loss, a disruption of our businesses, liability to investors, regulatory intervention or reputational damage.